paulkarpenko/us-code-ui/uscode/title-51-national-and-commercial-space-programs/chapter-403-national-space-grant-college-and-fellowship-program.md

 <a id="section-40308"></a>
 ## § 40308.
 Space grant review panel
-**(a) Establishment.—** The Administrator shall establish an independent committee known as the space grant review panel, which shall not be subject to the provisions of the Federal Advisory Committee Act (5 App.
-U.S.C.).
+**(a) Establishment.—** The Administrator shall establish an independent committee known as the space grant review panel, which shall not be subject to the provisions of chapter 10 of title 5.

 **(b) Duties.—** The panel shall take such steps as may be necessary to review, and shall advise the Administrator with respect to—